-Amankora Bumthang’s dining room has something to fulfill every palate.
-Diners may sit inside the inviting restaurant or outside on the terrace for an memorable dinner experience.
+Amankora Bumthang’s dining room has something to fulfil every palate.
+Diners may sit inside the inviting restaurant or outside on the terrace for a memorable dinner experience.
 Guests may observe villages and local monks performing traditional dances around a campfire.
 The area is famous for producing a variety of products including butter, cheese, honey, spirits and brandies, chefs incorporate as much local produce as possible to their creative dishes.
 The menu contains a range of local and regional dishes as well as international classics.

 The hotel’s grand dining room has high ceilings and serves a range of local and international cuisine.
 Why not try one of Bumthang’s variety of local products including butter, cheese, honey, spirits and brandies.
 Outdoor seating is also available in the courtyard terrace with dining space under the shade of fruit trees.

 With Remote Lands you'll travel with people who have made Asia the solitary focus of their own lifelong adventure.
 As our guest, you'll discover Asia on a journey that is completely, authentically your own, adapted from our own remarkable experiences and adventures over the years.

 With Remote Lands you'll travel with people who have made Asia the solitary focus of their own lifelong adventure.
 As our guest, in the continent that our north American founders Catherine and Jay have adored and explored for decades, you'll discover Asia on a journey that is completely, authentically your own, adapted from our own remarkable experiences and adventures over the years.